 Giant sloths, ferocious saber-toothed cats, and huge mammoths once roamed Southern California.
-Equally impressive are the vast number of animals that survived the Ice Age and who still live today.
+Equally impressive are the vast numbers of animals that survived the Ice Age and which still live today.
 Join our Research and Collections staff from both the Page Museum at the La Brea Tar Pits and Natural History Museum as they delve into the resilient lives of animals past and present.

 This programs is FREE with paid museum admission or membership.

 Have an Ice Age Encounter when a snarling, prowling Saber-toothed Cat makes a special appearance at the Page Museum.
 This jaw-dropping adult Smilodon fatalis will take you back to a time when big cats roamed the land we now call Los Angeles.
 Bring your camera.
 You won’t believe your eyes!
 Learn more about Ice Age Encounters programs here and the amazing team that makes it all possible here.

 Fridays at 10:30 am, 11:15 am and 12 pm

 Saturdays and Sundays at 11:30 am, 1:30 pm, and 2:30 pm.

 Tickets: $3 per person.
 Children 2 and under FREE, members FREE.
 Please buy tickets in advance.
 Seating is limited.

 Our Overnight Adventures program is your opportunity to spend a night in a world-famous museum and explore our collections with the help of our educators.
 Overnight Adventures run year-round at both the Page Museum at the La Brea Tar Pits and the Natural History Museum.
 Please click here to learn more about our Overnight Adventures program at both museums.